SEC4SR/sec4sr.github.com/README.md

 The paper releasing **SEC4SR** has been accepted by IEEE Transactions on Dependable and Secure Computing (TDSC), 2022.

 # About
-This is the official webpage for paper ***Defending against Audio Adversarial Examples on Speaker Recognition Systems***.
+This is the official webpage for paper ***SEC4SR: A Security Analysis Platform for Speaker Recognition***.

 In this paper, we systematically investigate transformation and adversarial training based defenses for speaker recognition systems (SRSs) and thoroughly evaluate their effectiveness using both non-adaptive and adaptive attacks under the same settings.